bgstockman/spoonacular_data/Readme.md

 ## Overview

 The purpose of this project is to gather recipe data from Spoonacular.com.
 Spoonacular is a project that gathers and catalogues online recipes.
 Their collected data is made available on their website, and can also be accessed through their API.
-They offer API access at several different tier levels, included a free tier that allows for the fetching up several hundred recipes per day.
+They offer API access at several different tier levels, including a free tier that allows for the fetching up several hundred recipes per day.
 More information can be found on the Spoonacular site [here](https://spoonacular.com/food-api).

 This project uses the Get Random Recipes endpoint, which allows for fetching up to 100 random recipes per call.
 The recipe data is returned as a JSON object, which is then run through some cleaning steps to organize the data into pandas dataframes, which are then exported to Postgres.
 Part of the processing checks the recipes that were fetched and removes any that have already been added to the database.